How is a tire made?

 Image below: nylon cord being embedded with layers of rubber on both sides

 • Steel bead.
-The core of the bead is made up of many ring-shaped steel wires and coated with protective rubber.
-See image below of completed beads.
+The core of the bead consists of many ring-shaped steel wires, coated with protective rubber.
+See the image below of completed beads.

 • Sidewall.
 Sidewall sections cut to suit the particular tire size are turned out with the extruder.